 The gastronomy along the Camino de Santiago routes is as diverse and rich as the regions you will be walking across.

-From the sheep cheeses crafted in the mountains of the Pyrenees to the chorizo infused potatoes in La Rioja, cured ‘botillo’ meat in El Bierzo, Asturias famous fabada bean stew, empanada pastries and all kinds of fish in Galicia.
+From the sheep cheeses crafted in the mountains of the Pyrenees to the chorizo infused potatoes in La Rioja, cured ‘botillo’ meat in El Bierzo, Asturias famous fabada bean stew, empanada pastries and all kinds of fish, seafood and of course octopus in Galicia.

 There are also many regional specialities bearing the ‘Denominación de origen protegida DOP’ label which indicates that the product is specific from that particular region and is protected.